Neko 0.9.99

 Checkpoint files

-Simulations cannot be restarted from .fld files.
+Simulations cannot be restarted from .fld files (although you can use an fld to provide initial conditions).
 Instead, separate checkpoint files can be output for the purpose of restarts.
 These contain additional information allowing a clean restart, with, e.g., the correct time integration order.
 A separate file format, .chkp is adopted for the checkpoint files.